 As they walked on through the palace, Sakura caught Sasuke's gaze flickering down to her hip more than once.
-It took her a moment to realize that her sword was hanging there.
 When she rested her hand on the hilt, Sasuke smiled.

 "That doesn't look like it's just for decoration," he commented.
 It wasn't uncommon for military officers to have decorative swords on their person.
 But Sakura tilted her head to one side as she let her fingers slip off her weapon.

 "I'm by no means the best swordfighter but I can hold my own," Sakura answered as vaguely as she could.

 Sakura arched an eyebrow as she took a step back from him.

 "I thought you said you weren't so good with the sword," Sasuke said between pants.
 He rubbed his hand across his forehead.
 His palm came away wet with sweat.
 Sakura held her stance for an extra moment before she relaxed.
 Back straightening and legs coming together, she sheathed her blade.
 There were a few beads of sweat dotting her temples that she carelessly brushed away.
 But her chest rose and fell in big breaths too as she smiled at him.